10 Best Restaurants in Santa Fe Plaza

 If you’re going to eat on the plaza, you should stay on the plaza!
 And La Fonda on the Plaza is the only hotel on the Santa Fe Plaza!

-Celebrating its centennial in 2022, this hotel is steeped in history.
+Having celebrated its centennial in 2022, this hotel is steeped in history.
 From the lobby to the rooms, authentic New Mexican style meets modern elegance and conveniences.

-Best of all for foodies, their restaurant, La Plazuela, rates as one of our top 10 best Santa Fe restaurants!
+Best of all for foodies, their restaurant, La Plazuela, rates as one of our Top 10 Best Santa Fe Restaurants!

 Check rates and availability at La Fonda Hotel.